bokkypoobah/ConnextProjectContracts/notes.md

   - are they up to date?
 - how good are the tests?
   - how are they conducted?
+    - ?
   - what is tested?
+    - Actual client method tests are skipped
   - how much overlap is there with the contract tests?
+    - ?
+- decouple signing from generating state updates
+  - createThreadStateUpdate
+  - createChannelStateUpdate
+- why does closeThread hit the API endpoint (getThreadByParties?)

 Client Architecture
 - Core Data Structure
   - constructor (web3, db, ChannelManager, token, hub)
     - this part exists and is good
     - why is Validation its own object?
+      - Hub and Wallet were having trouble importing them
+      - Rahul wanted to import Validation separately
+      - Utils is inspired by web3.utils
   - channel instance
     - current state
     - previous state